troglobit/finit/contrib/debian/README.md

     user@debian:~/finit$ contrib/debian/build.sh

-However, since `/sbin/init` already exists on your system, the script creates another entry in your GRUB config, in `/etc/grub.d/40_custom`, where `init=/sbin/finit` is added to your kernel line.
-It is of course also possible to change the default init to Finit, if you do you can remove the custom Grub entry:
+However, since `/sbin/init` already exists on your system, the script creates another entry in your GRUB config by updating `$SUPPORTED_INITS` in `/etc/grub.d/10_inux` and run `update-grub`.
+On reboot you will find a (finit) entry in the "Advanced options for Debian GNU/Linux" section.
+It is of course also possible to change the default init to Finit:

     user@debian:~/finit# cd /sbin
     user@debian:/sbin# sudo mv init oldinit